GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - `SLi` - spotlight intensity
 - Other controls, where applicable:
   - `B` or `BG` - background color
+    - will reset the `G` button if enabled
+    - will clear the `Eq` input if present
   - `C` - object or points color
   - `Eq` - button or checkbox for setting an equirectangular background with additional controls, where applicable:
     - `setEnvMap` for setting envMap + metalness